 Common Name: Silver-Bell Tree

-Halesia carolina is a Deciduous Tree up to 8.00 metres tall.
+Halesia carolina is a deciduous tree that can grow up to 8.00 metres tall.

 South-eastern N. America - Virginia to Florida, west to Oklahoma.